rzonedevops/ggnumlcash.cpp/tools/imatrix/README.md

 * `-lv | --verbosity` specifies the verbosity level.
 If set to `0`, no output other than the perplexity of the processed chunks will be generated.
 If set to `1`, each time the results are saved a message is written to `stderr`.
 If `>=2`, a message is output each time data is collected for any tensor.
 Default verbosity level is `1`.
 * `-o | --output-file` specifies the name of the file where the computed data will be stored.
 If missing `imatrix.gguf` is used.
 * `-ofreq | --output-frequency` specifies how often the so far computed result is saved to disk.
 Default is 10 (i.e., every 10 chunks)
+* `--output-format` specifies the output format of the generated imatrix file.
+Either "gguf", or "dat" (the legacy format).
+Defaults to "gguf" unless the output filename ends with `.dat`.
 * `--save-frequency` specifies how often to save a copy of the imatrix in a separate file.
 Default is 0 (i.e., never)
 * `--process-output` specifies if data will be collected for the `output.weight` tensor.
 Typically, it is better not to utilize the importance matrix when quantizing `output.weight`, so this is set to `false` by default.
 * `--in-file` one or more existing imatrix files to load and combine.
 Useful for merging files from multiple runs/datasets.